hivaidslab/RN-Categorization/README.md

 # RN-Categorization

-Categorizes HIV/HTLV integration-site sequencing reads (FASTA) by how many R-site and N-site motif occurrences they contain, and writes per-file counts of each category.
+Categorizes HIV-1 sequencing reads (FASTA) by how many R-site(RBEIII) and N-site(NF-KB) motif occurrences they contain, and writes per-file counts of each category.

 ## Background

-Each read is scanned for the canonical **R-site** and **N-site** motifs, plus every single-base-substitution variant of each (to tolerate one sequencing/PCR error per site).
+Each read is scanned for the canonical **R-site** and **N-site** motifs, plus every single-base-substitution variant of each.
 A read is then binned by how many R-site and N-site hits it has:

 | R-sites | N-sites | Category |